BotsheloRamela/CubeNet/README.md

 ### Prerequisites
 To run this game, you will need:

-- Java Development Kit (JDK) 8 or later
+- Java Development Kit (JDK) 19
+- Maven
 - Git